emberjs/guides/source/understanding-ember/the-view-layer.md

 It is especially important in the `{{#each}}` helper, which provides the `{{#each people as |person|}}` form.
-In this form, descendent context have access to the `person` variable, but remain in the same scope as where the template invoked the `each`.
+In this form, descendant context have access to the `person` variable, but remain in the same scope as where the template invoked the `each`.

 ```handlebars